choishingwan/PRS-Tutorial/docs/base.md

 The GIANT consortium report which is the effect allele and which is the non-effect allele in their results, critical for PRS association results to be in the correction direction.

 !!!
 Important
-    Some GWAS results files do not make clear which allele is the effect allele and which the non-effect allele.
+    Some GWAS results files do not make clear which allele is the effect allele and which is the non-effect allele.
     If the incorrect assumption is made in computing the PRS, then the effect of the PRS in the target data will be in the wrong direction.

     To avoid misleading conclusions the effect allele from the base (GWAS) data must be known.